Simple Rules of Good Restaurant Customer Service

 An integral part of any restaurant is its customer service.
 It doesn’t matter how fabulous your restaurant décor is or how delicious your food is, if the service doesn’t meet or exceed customers’ expectations, there is a good chance they won’t come back.
 Customer service covers many different parts of a restaurant's day to day operations, going far beyond the front of the house staff.

 The Customer Is Always Right

-This is the golden rule of business.
-Even if you think the customer is wrong you never, ever, tell them that.
+It is the golden rule of business.
+Even if you think the customer is wrong, you never, ever, tell them that.
 Be understanding and empathetic and take the time to listen to their complaint or suggestion.
 Problems will inevitably arise in even the best of restaurants - it’s how you handle them that will determine if customer return or go elsewhere.